(V14.1) Pedal cyclist injured in collision with heavy transport vehicle or bus : passenger injured in nontraffic accident

 How does a doctor diagnose

-• Order laboratory tests to rule out other diseases.
+• Order laboratory tests to assess the patient’s overall health.

-• Refer to a specialist for further diagnosis.
+• Refer the patient to a specialist for additional evaluation and treatment.

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce the curvature of the spine and improve posture.
+Main goal of the treatment: To reduce the pain and suffering of the patient, and to promote healing and recovery.

 Icon